 Established in 1983 and located in Meerpur Cantt, Kanpur, J.N.T.
-Organisation indulged in the promotion of the game of cricket by organizing various tournaments for almost all age groups.
-We have also been fortunate to have had assistance from some extremely talented national and state players during last many years.
+Sports Welfare Foundation (formerly known as J.N.T.
+Organisation) indulged in the promotion of the game of cricket by organizing various tournaments for almost all age groups.
+We have also been fortunate to have had assistance from some extremely talented national and state players during the last many years.

 Being an NGO, J.N.T.
-Organisation is not affiliated with any district, state or central cricket association but our efforts towards the promotion of the game is always being appraised and supported by Uttar Pradesh Cricket Association.
+Sports Welfare Foundation is not affiliated with any district, state, or central cricket association but our efforts towards the promotion of the game are always being appraised and supported by Uttar Pradesh Cricket Association.
 Running any youth organisation nowadays has to incorporate so many additional requirements.
-Cricket is no different and in 2009 J.N.T adopted the BCCI “Safe Hands Policy” and ensure all players, coaches and managers are Criminal Records Bureau checked.
-We operate under Community Amateur Sports Club status and ensure the organisation takes issues of equity, ethics, management and most importantly, the safety of our players very seriously.
+Cricket is no different and in 2009 J.N.T adopted the BCCI “Safe Hands Policy” and ensure all players, coaches, and managers are Criminal Records Bureau checked.
+We operate under Community Amateur Sports Club status and ensure the organisation takes issues of equity, ethics, management, and most importantly, the safety of our players very seriously.

 Our view of Youth Cricket

 We believe that our young members are an essential part of J.N.T.
-Organisation and are vital to the organisation’s present and future success.
-We aim to do all we can to encourage and include younger players and make them feel a valued part of the organisation, irrespective of their age, gender or level of ability or length of time with the Organisation.
+Sports Welfare Foundation and are vital to the organisation’s present and future success.
+We aim to do all we can to encourage and include younger players and make them feel a valued part of the organisation, irrespective of their age, gender or level of ability, or length of time with the Organisation.

-We also expect that youngsters should be able to enjoy their cricket and develop their abilities in a safe environment, free from harassment, bulleying or other risks.
+We also expect that youngsters should be able to enjoy their cricket and develop their abilities in a safe environment, free from harassment, bullying, or other risks.

 - The safety and welfare of the individual